sanjanb/my-digital-garden/_notes/paradox-of-boundaries.md

 - Pay attention to what emerges at the edges
 - Be prepared to modify constraints based on what the system teaches you

+Interestingly, [[Mental Rehearsal as Cognitive Architecture]] shows how anticipating failure states transforms them from limits into design parameters—constraints rehearsed become navigable rather than catastrophic.

 See [[Adaptive Patterns]] for examples of systems that use constraints as adaptation mechanisms.

 ---